Home » Recipes » Main Dish Recipes » Poultry » Grilled Boneless Chicken Thighs

 Notes

-• Any leftovers should be stored tightly covered in the refrigerator and used within three days.
-To rewarm, use either the microwave or place in a 300° F oven for about 10 minutes.
-Freeze in a freezer-safe, airtight container for up to three months.
+• Store leftovers in a covered container in the fridge and use within 3 days.
+Reheat in the microwave or a 300°F oven for about 10 minutes.
+Freeze in an airtight container for up to 3 months.

 Nutrition Information